rurban/Perfect-Hash/README.md

         comparisons, which is up to 50% faster than `memcmp`.
         The performance is comparable to the best perfect hashes.

+    - \-bob

+        Generates C code more stable than gperf, but requires an external dependency for the lookup function.

     - \-cmph-bdz\_ph

         The `-cmph-*` methods are the current state of the art for bigger